SoarGroup/Agents/speedy/readme.txt

 web space.
 Edit the $db_info variable in "common/private/db.inc.php" to reflect database connection information.
 Then edit the SYSTEM_URL constant in "common/private/start.inc.php" to the web-accessible URL to your Speedy install (with a final slash).
+Finally, populate the $authorized_modifiers array in "common/private/auth.inc.php" with the IP addresses you trust to modify your data.
+This is a simple mechanism, so feel free to replace/ supplement with HTAccess or another mechanism of your choosing.
 Done!

 Experiments